Lattesnow/ChIPSP/README.md

 `mergeHiCLoops()` combines Hi-C loop outputs from multiple files into a unified Hi-C loop table.

-This allows ChIP-SP to integrate loops obtained from:
+This allows ChIPSP to integrate loops obtained from:

 - multiple biological replicates
 - multiple Hi-C loop-calling resolutions